YottaDB/YDBDoc/MessageRecovery/referrormsg.rst

 Plugin error: The plugin cannot find the MUMPS executable.

-Action: Set the $ydb_dist environment variable to the directory containing MUMPS executable.
+Action: Set the $ydb_dist environment variable to the directory containing the MUMPS executable.
 Verify proper permissions for directory path and file.

 ------------------------------------
 Cannot open DB keys file - <path>